 - a) It is important that children receive the right help at the right time to address risks and prevent issues escalating.
-It is therefore vital that all staff understand their responsibility to: - Identify and refer any concerns about a child - listen to the views of the child - keep clear written records - reassess concerns if the child's situation does not improve - share information quickly and challenge inaction - b) Staff see children regularly and know them well, so are in a unique position to observe signs of neglect, abuse, emotional distress, changes in behaviour and/or failure to thrive.
-It is important that staff strive to build trusted relationships with children which facilitates communication. - c) Staff must be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+It is therefore vital that all staff understand their responsibility to: - a.
+Identify and refer any concerns about a child - b. listen to the views of the child - c. keep clear written records - d. reassess concerns if the child's situation does not improve - e. share information quickly and challenge inaction - b) A 'concern' should be interpreted broadly, as many issues may give rise to concern.
+This may include a niggling doubt, a child who would benefit from extra support, an emerging problem, or may reflect a concern that a child may be deemed to be "in need" (Section 177) or at "immediate risk of harm" (Section 47) as defined by the Children Act 2004.

+- c) Staff see children regularly and know them well, so are in a unique position to observe signs of neglect, abuse, emotional distress, changes in behaviour and/or failure to thrive.
+It is important that staff strive to build trusted relationships with children which facilitates communication. - d) Staff must be aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
 They may feel embarrassed, humiliated, or could be being threatened.
 This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
-This must not prevent staff from having a professional curiosity and speaking to the designated safeguarding lead (DSL) if they have any concerns whatsoever.

-- d) It is more common with primary aged children for concerns to arise about a child through staff observations and casual conversation rather than a child making a direct disclosure.
-There may also be a change a pupil's or art or written work which may show signs of confusion or distress. - e) Staff should be aware that younger pupils may also talk about, or demonstrate behaviour, through their play which may give rise to safeguarding concerns. - f) Concerns may also be raised about a parent/carer's interaction with a pupil or issues such as parental alcohol misuse, domestic abuse or mental health.
-If there is any concern at all the incident must be reported and recorded.
+This must not prevent staff from having a professional curiosity and speaking to the designated safeguarding lead (DSL) if they have any concerns whatsoever. - e) It is more common with primary aged children for concerns to arise about a child through staff observations and casual conversation rather than a child making a direct disclosure.
+There may also be a change in a pupil's art or written work which may show signs of confusion or distress. - f) Staff should be aware that younger pupils may also talk about, or demonstrate behaviour, through their play which may give rise to safeguarding concerns. - g) Concerns may also be raised about a parent/carer's interaction with a pupil or issues such as parental alcohol misuse, domestic abuse or mental health.
+If there is any concern at all, the incident must be reported and recorded.
 In many safeguarding cases it is not one major incident which triggers a referral, but a series of seemingly minor events.
-It is therefore of the utmost importance that all concerns are recorded and reported to the DSL immediately. - g) Appendix 1 of this policy give details of some of the types of abuse and safeguarding issues with which staff should be familiar.
+It is therefore of the utmost importance that all concerns are recorded and reported to the DSL immediately.